threefoldfoundation/www_threefold_io/content/partners/our_world_free_zone/index.md

 <br/>

-This collaboration was formally announced by Zanzibar’s President, Dr. Hussein Ali Mwinyi, at ThreeFold’s Africa Regenerative Future Summit in July 2023, which brought together innovators to discuss Africa’s technological future.
-The president promised to provide the necessary policies to establish the free zone with the goal of developing local skills, bringing about major changes in the ICT sector, and creating job opportunities to increase the nation’s income.
+This collaboration was formally announced by Zanzibar’s President, Dr. Hussein Ali Mwinyi, at ThreeFold’s Africa Regenerative Future Summit in July 2023 which brought together a group of passionate entrepreneurs and actors working on innovative planet-first projects in Africa.
+The president promised to establish the digital free zone from a regulatory perspective, with the goal of developing local skills, bringing about major changes in the ICT sector, and creating job opportunities to increase the nation’s income.

 <br>